DevExpress/devextreme-documentation/api-reference/_hidden/PdfCell/font/style.md

 ---
 ---
 ##### shortDescription
-Specify the style of the used font.
+Specifies the style of the used font.

 ---
 <!-- Description goes here -->